cfpb/sbl-project/features/features.md

 **1) The user has logged in to Login.gov with a personal email address.**
 - Build an explicit blacklist of personal email domains (gmail.com, yahoo.com, hotmail.com, etc.) to tell users up-front that we don't support non-FI email addresses
-- In this scenario if the email domain is in our blacklist an error message woudl show up under the email field that asks the user to go back to Login.gov and login with their FI email address.
+- In this scenario if the email domain is in our blacklist an error message would show up under the email field that asks the user to go back to Login.gov and login with their FI email address.

-#### The user has logged in to Login.gov with their financial institution email address but...:
+#### The user has logged in to Login.gov with their financial institution email address but:

-**2) We do not have their financial institution's email domain in our system, but we have their financial institution/LEI.**
+**2) We DO NOT have their financial institution's email domain in our system, but we DO have their financial institution/LEI.**
 - In this scenario the user would use the search feature to find their financial institution and/or LEI and select one or more which then routes to SBL Help for approval.
 - A message displays on the complete user profile page that tells the user this approval process is occurring and that they will have to wait for an email from SBL Help that their account is approved and they are able to proceed.

-**3) We do not have their financial institution's email domain OR their financial institution/LEI in our system.**
+**3) We DO NOT have their financial institution's email domain OR their financial institution/LEI in our system.**
 - This should only occur in the following cases:
   - The entity has not registered,
   - Our data from GLEIF does not contain the entity because they registered recently
 - In this scenario the error message should tell the user that they either need to register for an LEI with GLEIF, or that if they recently registered for an LEI it’s not in our system yet and they should check back in _____ days?

-**4) We do have their email domain AND their financial institution/LEI in our system.**
+**4) We DO have their email domain AND their financial institution/LEI in our system.**
 - This will predominantly be those filers from HMDA.
 This could also happen outside of just HMDA FIs if we're able to get domain data from GLEIF or NIC or ... somebody
 - In this scenario the user would use the search feature to find their financial institution and/or LEI and select one or more which then routes to SBL Help for approval.
 - Prioritizing email domain matches has been discussed but UI/UX/FEWD recommend seeing how the basic non-prioritized list functions before adding this additional level.
 We discussed and are concerned that prioritizing the ordering of the list may add complexity that isn't needed.

-**5) We do have their email domain in our system and we do not have their financial institution/LEI in our system.**
+**5) We DO have their email domain in our system and we DO NOT have their financial institution/LEI in our system.**
 - This scenario _probably_ isn't possible if we structure the data appropriately...and even if it is, it should be considered a bug if that state gets makes it out to the UI.
 It's a good one to think about, though.
 If we have Fis and domains as a many-to-many relationship...🤔 theoretically possible I suppose.
 - If the user logs in with their FI email and we do have their email domain in our system and do not have their FI/LEI in our system then this is a bug and the user should contact SBL Help.